 Every academic study on net-net stocks shows long-run annual returns in the range of 20-40% vs. the 10% historical return of the S&P 500, so the logic displayed above clearly translates to investment returns.
 See here for this evidence and to what extent net-nets dominate the market.

 So far so good.
-I’m sure right now you are asking why these opportunities haven’t been taken advantage of and why they still exist.
+I’m sure right now you are asking why these opportunities haven’t been taken advantage of and why they still exist, capital raising education is foremost important .
 There are a variety of reasons why net-nets exist, such as the fact that large and institutional investors cannot invest in net-nets as they are very small businesses, or that academic theory contradicts the existence of net-nets, or that investors can be emotional, etc.

 I would like to focus on one issue that many investors have with net-nets in particular and one which gives us value investors nightmares- this is the fear that the bargain you found is a value trap and that unbeknownst to you there are logical reasons as to why it is underpriced.
 I have experienced this feeling myself a number of times which led me to question if I was missing something crucial in the valuation.
 It turned out that I wasn’t missing anything and most of those situations turned out quite well.
 To help relieve your anxiety at this stage, I would like to inform you that many times there is no good reason as to why a stock is undervalued, especially when looking at businesses such as net-nets.
 Investors generally avoid poor stocks and don’t like the idea of investing in a business which is currently incapable of generating sufficient earnings or which has a limited future.
 Of course, value traps are real and can ruin portfolio performance, but if you know what to look for this concern can be mitigated.